imaginando/imaginando.github.io/vs/vs2/mixer-panel.md

 - **Speed** - Common to all Layers, it will affect the speed of the shader materials and videos.
 - **Custom Parameters** - The following 7 parameters are related to the material in use, so they change with each Layer material.
 - **Trigger** - When using the MIDI Trigger Mode, the Layer will only display its content when MIDI note events are received.
-When using the MIDI mode please make sure EG 1 or EG 2 are modulating the ALPHA parameter in the Matrix, otherwise you won’t be able to trigger the material.
+In this mode, make sure EG 1 or EG 2 are modulating the ALPHA parameter in the Matrix, otherwise you won’t be able to trigger the material.

 Let’s dive deeper into the parameters for each material type:
 - **Shader** - Each shader will have its own set of parameters which will control the given shader behavior.